Monofony/Monofony/README.md

 ## Install mzh command helper in your workstation

-`mbz` is an helper to centralize and facilitate some repetitive commands used when developing an application Once installed, this helper can be used in any Mobizel project using Vagrant.
+`mzh` is an helper to centralize and facilitate some repetitive commands used when developing an application Once installed, this helper can be used in any Mobizel project using Vagrant.

 ```bash